-Q. What quality assessment tools are used for systematic reviews?
+Q. What critical appraisal or quality assessment tools are used for evidence synthesis?

 Answer